AlexandreDecan/sismic/docs/testing.rst

    it lead to the execution of a transition.

-Moreover, the context of a tester also expose the context of the tested statechart through the key ``context``.
+Moreover, the context of a tester also expose the context of the tested statechart through ``step.context``.
 This way, you can define guards (or actions) that rely on the data available in the tested statechart.

-For example, the guard in the following transition (in a statechart tester) accesses the ``destination`` value of its tested statechart context.
+For example, the guard in the following transition (in a statechart tester) checks that ``moving`` is an active state in tested statechart's current step, and checks the value of tested statechart's ``destination``:

 .. code:: yaml

     statemachine:
         # ...
         transitions:
-         - guard: context['destination'] > 0
+         - guard: step.active('moving') and step.context['destination'] > 0
            # ...